github-education-resources/codespaces-teaching-js-template/README.md

 * Update the ESLint configuration to match your desired Web framework.
 * Update any Prettier configuration, if required.

 In some cases, the initialization of a new framework may overwrite existing `/src` files, not a problem.
-The Codespace is set to run `npm install` and `npm run start` on start.
+The Codespace is set to run `npm install`on start.
 As long as those are still valid for your framework Codespace will continue to work as expected.

-If running `npm install` and `npm run start` in the root of your Codespace are no longer valid, open `/.devcontainer/devcontainer.json` and update the `postCreateCommand` for what you require for your updated framework and application.
+If running `npm install` in the root of your Codespace are no longer valid, open `/.devcontainer/devcontainer.json` and update the `postCreateCommand` for what you require for your updated framework and application.

 ### Step 3: Update the version of Node.js